-Tariq Aslam is a Consultant Ophthalmologist specialising in management of medical retinal disease, particularly diabetes and macular degeneration.
+Tariq Aslam is a Consultant Ophthalmologist specialising in management of medical retinal disease, including diabetes, macular degeneration and central serous chorioretinopathy

 MB.Ch.B, FRCSEd(Ophth) , DIp.IT, MA(Oxon), DM (Oxon), Ph.D